EdgeTX/edgetx-sdcard-sounds/README.md

 </speak>
 ```

+In order to tweak some parameters of voice generation (i.e. rate, pitch) refer to the [SSML markup documentation](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-synthesis-markup-voice) for values and the `generate.sh` script to see how they are applied.

 ## How to build yourself

 In order to generate the voice packages and do the release processing, you will need a Linux environment to run in.